nickgamb/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-custom-authenticator/main/index.md

 ### Create an OIDC web authentication client

-The simplest way to integrate authentication in your app is to use the [Authorization code flow grant type](/docs/guides/implement-grant-type/authcode/main/) and implement the OIDC protocol through a web browser.
+The simplest way to integrate authentication in your app is with OIDC through a web browser, using the [Authorization code flow grant type](/docs/guides/implement-grant-type/authcode/main/).
 You need an access token to start the enrollment flow for the Devices SDK.
 For future sign-in attempts, consider using refresh tokens. <StackSnippet snippet="samplecode" inline />

 <StackSnippet snippet="jwtbearernote" />